Implicit renewal theory for exponential functionals of L\'evy processes: Main results

-We have now all the elements to state the striking Wiener-Hopf type factorisation for $I$, (\ref{fact-pps}) below, obtained in \cite{patie-pardo-savov}, \cite{patie-savov1} and \cite{patie-savov-cras}; which is the first main instance where we would like apply Theorem~\ref{keythm} to contribute to the understanding of the law of the exponential functional $I.$ More precisely, we add to that factorisation the identity (\ref{equationppsext}), suggested by (\ref{supremum}).
-These will be very useful in deriving the asymptotic behaviour of the distribution of $I$ in the forthcoming Theorems~\ref{th:asym1} and \ref{VRrtb}. \begin{theorem} Let $R_{H}$ the residual exponential functional associated to the upward ladder height subordinator ${H}$ and $I_{-\widehat{H}}$ the exponential functional of the negative of the downward ladder height $\widehat{H}.$ Assume $I_{-\widehat{H}}$ and $R_{H}$ are independent.
-We have $\e(R^{-1}_{H})=(\kappa(q,0))^{-1}$ and the random variable, $J_{H}$, whose law is defined by is such that
+In this section, we state a three-term factorisation (Theorem~\ref{PPS2}) of the exponential functional $I$ which complements the two-term factorisation (Theorem~\ref{PPS}) obtained by Pardo, Patie and Savov \cite{patie-pardo-savov} and later generalised by Patie and Savov \cite{patie-savov1,patie-savov-cras}.
+The proof of Theorem~\ref{PPS2} is presented in Section~\ref{proofs}.
+The factorisations~\eqref{fact-pps} and~\eqref{equationppsext} will be essential in deriving the asymptotic and local behaviour of the distribution of $I$ in the forthcoming Section~\ref{EstimatesdistributionI}.

+\begin{theorem}[Pardo, Patie and Savov \cite{patie-pardo-savov}; Patie and Savov \cite{patie-savov1,patie-savov-cras}] Let $R_{H}$ be the residual exponential functional associated to the upward ladder height subordinator ${H}$ and $I_{-\widehat{H}}$ be the exponential functional of the negative of the downward ladder height $\widehat{H}.$ Assume $I_{-\widehat{H}}$ and $R_{H}$ are independent.
+We have $\e(R^{-1}_{H})=(\kappa(q,0))^{-1}$ and the random variable $J_{H}$, whose law is defined by is such that